2023 Generation Adidas Norcross Cup

 · The TGC shall have the authority to make anyone leave the complex for unsportsmanlike behavior.

-· The coach or manager of each team shall present their Official Team Roster with Tournament Stamp to the Referee or Venue Coordinator at least 15 minutes prior to the starting time of each game in which that team participates.
+· The coach or manager of each team shall present their Official Team Roster with Tournament Stamp to the Referee or Venue Coordinator at least 10 minutes prior to the starting time of each game in which that team participates.
 Venue Coordinator shall ensure that any individual noted on the Official Team Roster as being sent off during an earlier game will not participate in the upcoming game.
-The Official Team Roster will be retained by the Field Marshal or Venue Coordinator during the game.
+The Official Team Roster may be retained by the Referee, Field Marshal or Venue Coordinator during the game.
 Field Marshals or Venue Coordinators will be stationed near each field.

 · Referees will check players for proper equipment.